elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

       - Do do this use CAPM formula
     - This nominal value on the index is the strike price we want to purchase of the put
 2. Find number of puts to purchase
-    - puts to purchase to cover initial portfolio: Beta \* Vp / (Vidx * 100) wher Vp and Vidx are current values
+    - Put options to purchase to cover the initial portfolio: `Beta \* ValueOfPortfolio / (ValueOfIndex * 100)` where values are the initial values

 ### Currency Options